Economy of Jamaica: Agriculture

 Sugar formed 7.1% of the exports in 1999 and Jamaica made up about 4.8% of the total production of sugar in the Caribbean.
 Sugar is also used for the production of by-products such as molasses, rum and some wallboard is made from bagasse.

 Banana production in 1999 was 130,000 tons.
 Bananas formed 2.4% of the exports in 1999 and Jamaica formed around 7.5% of the total production of banana in the Caribbean.
 Jamaica stopped exporting banana in 2008 after suffering from several years of hurricanes that devastated the plantations.

 Coffee is mainly grown around the Blue Mountains and in hilly areas.
 One type in particular, Jamaican Blue Mountain Coffee, is considered among the best in the world because at those heights in the Blue Mountains, the cooler climate causes the berries to take longer to ripen and the beans develop more of the substances which on roasting give coffee its flavor.
 Coffee formed 1.9% of exports in 1999.
 The picking season lasts from August to March.
 The coffee is exported from Kingston.

 Cocoa is grown throughout Jamaica and local sales absorb about 1/3 of the output to be made into instant drinks and confectionery.
-Citrus fruit is mainly grown in the central parts of Jamaica, particularly between the elevations of 1,000-2,500 feet.
+Citrus fruit is mainly grown in the central parts of Jamaica, particularly between the elevations of 1,000–2,500 feet.
 The picking season lasts from November to April.
 Two factories in Bog Walk produce fruit juices, canned fruit, essential oils and marmalade.
-Coconuts are grown on the northern and eastern coasts, which provide enough copra to supply factories to make butterine, margarine, lard, edible oil & laundry soap.
+Coconuts are grown on the northern and eastern coasts, which provide enough copra to supply factories to make butterine, margarine, lard, edible oil and laundry soap.